 On March 9, 2005, two additional purported shareholder derivative actions, captioned Carmona v.
 Mullen, et al. (Carmona) and Fink v.
 Mullen, et al. (Fink), were brought in the Superior Court of the State of California, County of San Diego, on our behalf, against us as nominal defendant, our Board of Directors and our chief financial officer.
 The plaintiffs derivatively claim breach of fiduciary duties, abuse of control, gross mismanagement, waste of corporate assets and unjust enrichment against all defendants.
 The plaintiffs also derivatively claim insider selling in violation of California Corporations Code § 25402 and breach of fiduciary duty and misappropriation of information against certain defendants who sold our securities during the period of February 18, 2004 to the date of the complaints.
 The plaintiffs allege that the defendants caused and/or allowed us to issue, and conspired, aided and abetted and acted in concert in concealing that we were issuing, false and misleading press releases about the safety of TYSABRI and its financial prospects which resulted in legal claims being asserted against us, irreparable harm to our corporate image, depression of our stock price and impairment of our ability to raise capital.
 The plaintiffs also allege that certain defendants sold personally owned shares of our stock while in possession of material, undisclosed, adverse information.
 The plaintiffs seek unspecified damages, treble damages for the purported insider trading in violation of California Corporate Code § 25402, equitable relief including restriction of the defendants trading proceeds or other assets, restitution, disgorgement and costs, including attorneys fees and expenses.
 Neither of the plaintiffs made presuit demand on the Board of Directors prior to filing their respective actions.
 On April 11, 2005, all defendants filed a Motion To Stay Proceedings in both Carmona and Fink, which the plaintiffs opposed, pending resolution of the Delaware Action.
 On May 11, 2005, the Court consolidated the Carmona and Fink cases.
 On May 27, 2005, the Court granted defendants Motion to Stay.
+On September 27, 2005, plaintiffs were provided a copy of the Delaware Order.
 These purported derivative actions do not seek affirmative relief from the Company.
 We believe that there are substantial legal and factual defenses to the claims and intend to pursue them vigorously.

 On June 20, 2005, a purported class action, captioned Wayne v.
 Biogen Idec Inc. and Elan Pharmaceutical Management Corp., was filed in the U.S. District Court for the Northern District of California.
-The complaint purports to assert claims for strict product liability, medical monitoring and concert of action arising out of the manufacture, marketing, distribution and sale of TYSABRI.
+On August 15, 2005, the plaintiff filed an amended complaint.
+The amended complaint purports to assert claims for strict product liability, medical monitoring and concert of action arising out of the manufacture, marketing, distribution and sale of TYSABRI.
 The action is purportedly brought on behalf of all persons in the U.S. who have had infusions of TYSABRI and who have not been diagnosed with any medical conditions resulting from TYSABRI use.
 The plaintiff alleges that defendants, acting individually and in concert, failed to warn the public about purportedly known risks related to TYSABRI use.
 The plaintiff seeks to recover the cost of periodic medical examinations, restitution, interest, compensatory and punitive damages, and attorneys fees.
+Defendants currently have until November 15, 2005 to respond to the amended complaint.
+A case management conference currently is scheduled for December 15, 2005.
 We believe that the action is without merit and intend to contest it vigorously.
-At this stage of litigation, we cannot make any estimate of a potential loss or range of loss.
+At this stage of litigation, we cannot make any estimate of a potential loss or range of loss, if any.